openrails/openrails/Source/Documentation/Manual/driving.rst

     The cab itself can be hidden with the ``<Shift+1>`` key.
 (The 2D view is constructed from three 2D images, so the actual camera position can only be modified by editing the contents of the .cvf file.)
-If there is a mismatch between the aspect ratio of the (optionally stretched) cab and the aspect ratio of the monitor, OR will clip the cab and show only the portion that fits within the display, as described in
+If there is a mismatch between the aspect ratio of the cab and the aspect ratio of the monitor, OR will clip the cab and show only the portion that fits within the display.
-    :ref:`2D cab stretching <options-cab-stretch>`.
 This clip can be panned around to reveal the rest of the cab with the ``<Up>``, ``<Down>``, ``<Alt+Left>``, and ``<Alt+Right>`` keys.
-Alternatively, if placed into letterboxing mode, which activates with the ``<Ctrl+1>`` key, OR will render the full cab without a clip and cover the remaining space with black bars.
+Alternatively, if placed into letterboxing mode, by using the ``<Ctrl+1>`` key, OR will render the full cab without a clip and cover the remaining space with black bars.
   - In case the 3D view is selected, the camera position and view direction are fully player controllable.